Introduction to SAP HANA

 SAP HANA Course Curriculum Overview

-- Module 1: HANA Fundamentals: Introduction to in-memory computing, architecture, storage models.
+Introduction to in-memory computing, architecture, and storage models.

-- Module 2: S/4HANA Integration: S/4HANA architecture, migration strategies, Fiori experience.
+S/4HANA architecture, migration strategies, and Fiori user experience.

 Career Opportunities with SAP HANA